-The Lung cancer team is a specialist team formed from representatives of every part of the service a lung cancer patient might interact with during their diagnosis and treatment.
-This would include:
+The Lung cancer team is a specialist team formed of representatives of every part of the service a lung cancer patient might interact with during their diagnosis and treatment.
+This would include the following:

 - The Doctors responsible for diagnosing the patient

-- Specialist radiologists and histopathologists, responsible for analyzing any imagery and biological samples generated during the patients care
+- Specialist radiologists and histopathologists are responsible for analyzing any imagery and biological samples generated during the patient care

 - Clinical Nurse Specialists and Macmillan Cancer Support Worker